couchbase/cbft/IDEAS.md

 In ES, an index alias can point to multiple indexes to support MQ1.

-NI1 - Resilient to datasource node down scenarios.
+# NI1 - Resilient to datasource node down scenarios.

-If a data source (couchbase cluster server node) goes down, then the subset of cbft that were indexing data from the down node will not be able to make indexing progress.
-Those cbft instances should try to automatically reconnect and resume indexing.
+If a data source (couchbase cluster server node) goes down, then the subset of a cbft cluster that was indexing data from the down node will not be able to make indexing progress.
+Those cbft instances should try to automatically reconnect and resume indexing from where they left off.

-E1 - The user should be able to see error conditions (e.g., yellow / red color) on node down and other error conditions.
+# E1 - The user should be able to see error conditions (e.g., yellow /
+red color) on node down and other error conditions.

 Question: how to distinguish between I'm behind (as normal) versus